Innovative methods for gene therapy in Ataxia-Telangiectasia

 Principal researcher: Professor Ignacio Molina & Dr García-Pérez

-Institute: University of Granada
+Institute: University of Granada, Spain

-Cost: £100,000 over 36 months in partnership with AEFAT (Spain)
+Cost: £100,000 (funded in partnership with AEFAT, Spain)

-Gene therapy is a technique for correcting genetic defect by inserting a healthy copy of a gene into cells (replacing a faulty gene).
-To deliver a gene into cells, scientists use delivery systems called vectors.
-Gene therapy has cured a significant number of children suffering from primary immunodeficiencies.
-In a previous study, Professor Molina’s team demonstrated that this technique also cures A-T cells.
+In a previous study, Professor Molina’s team demonstrated that this technique could cure A-T cells.
 However, the extremely large size of the ATM gene (the gene missing or not functioning completely in A-T) means most delivery systems are inefficient.
-Therefore, applying this therapy to A-T patients is currently not possible.
-To overcome this, the team now plan to study whether a new type of vector called transposons are suitable.
-Transposons may carry large genes and deliver them into target cells very efficiently, and thus represent an innovative approach to introduce a healthy ATM gene into A-T patient cells.
+To overcome this, the team studied whether a new type of vector called transposons would be suitable.
+Transposons can carry large genes and deliver them into target cells, and thus the team wanted to see if this approach could introduce a healthy ATM gene into A-T patient cells.